frobnitzem/lclstream/README.md

 Image streaming application for psana.

-This is a simple FastAPI server that reads psana1 data from a local directory and serves individual images.
+This is a FastAPI server that pushes datasets on command.
+The steps run as follows,

+1. Send a REST-API request to initiate a dataset push.
+   - dataset
+   - experiment number
+   - receiving server

+2. A separate process spawns to send all images to the requested server.

 # Development